notmutiny/Brief-Thief/README.md

 How to use:

-In chat window type /loot
+in chat window type /loot

 -and/or-

-Displays automatically when stopped by guard
+displays automatically when stopped by guard

 Created by mutiny and Jackarunda